Willson Contreras Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks' 4.38 team ERA ranks 15th across all league pitching staffs.
+- The Diamondbacks' 4.53 team ERA ranks 17th among all MLB pitching staffs.

-- The Diamondbacks rank 24th in baseball in home runs surrendered (23 total, 1.4 per game).
+- The Diamondbacks allow the fifth-most home runs in baseball (26 total, 1.4 per game).

-- The Diamondbacks will look to Jameson (2-0) in his second start of the season.
+- The Diamondbacks are sending Bumgarner (0-2) out for his fourth start of the season.
+He is 0-2 with a 7.90 ERA and eight strikeouts in 13 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he tossed four scoreless innings while giving up three hits.
+- In his last appearance -- in relief on Tuesday -- the lefty threw 2/3 innings against the St. Louis Cardinals while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.